 What types of materials can I render?

-Currently, Corona (version 1.4) offers the following material types:
+Currently, Corona Renderer (version 3) offers the following material types:

-- CoronaLayeredMtl - allows stacking multiple layers of materials with masks on top a base material
+- CoronaLayeredMtl - allows stacking multiple layers of materials with masks on top of a base material.

 See: LightMtl and self illumination

 - CoronaMtl - all-purpose material which can be used to produce reflective, refractive, transparent, translucent, volumetric objects and more...

 See: Glass / metal materials

 - CoronaPortalMtl - special material used for light portals (speeds up rendering in scenes with small windows).

 - CoronaRaySwitchMtl - allows using different materials for direct visibility/GI/reflections/refraction rays.

 See: RaySwitch material/map